bramble-lang/bramble-lang/design/features/arrays.md

 ## Problem
 A fixed set of randomly accessible data is one of the most basic types used in computer science and is the foundation for almost all complex data structures.
 It is also necessary for modelling memory, files, and communication.
-Braid currently lacks any type that covers this.
+Bramble currently lacks any type that covers this.

 ## Solution
 Add an array type which will allow the user to create a densely packed block of memory which can